Actively Recruiting

 • Elective TIPS placement for refractory ascites or recurrent variceal bleeding with specific clinical criteria

-• Confirmed liver cirrhosis by biopsy, elastography, or combination of radiological and biochemical criteria
+• Confirmed liver cirrhosis documented by liver biopsy, elastography, or standard radiological and biochemical criteria

 • Signed informed consent